Tiele people: Chinese subjugation

-In 648, Tumidu was murdered by his nephew Wuhe (乌纥) and another tribesman named Juluobo (俱罗勃).
-Both were sons-in-law of the Chebi Khan, the ruler of the Eastern Qaghanate at the northern Altai, who now held hegemony over the surrounding tribes, including the Qarluq.
+In 648, Tumidu was murdered by his nephew Wuhe and another tribesman named Juluobo.
+Both were sons-in-law of the Chebi Khan, the ruler of the Eastern Khaganate at the northern Altai, who now held hegemony over the surrounding tribes, including the Qarluq.
 This alerted the Chinese, and Wuhe was assassinated by a ruse upon receiving his uncle's position from the Chinese deputy in the north.
 Later Juluobo was detained by the Chinese.
-On November 17, Porun (婆闰) was granted his fathers title.
+On November 17, Porun was granted his fathers title.

 Since their submission, the Tiele (mainly the Uyghur) had participated in several campaigns under Chinese leadership.
-Under the command of Ashina Sheer (阿史那社尔), Yuan Lichen (元礼臣), Gao Kan (高侃), Liang Jianfang (梁建方), Cheng Zhijie (程知节), Su Ding Fang and Xiao Siya (萧嗣业) this resulted in the capture of Chebi Khan in 650 and the end of the Western Qaghanate in 657, except for a last campaign at Goguryeo which probably killed Porun.
+Under the command of Ashina Sheer, Yuan Lichen, Gao Kan, Liang Jianfang, Cheng Zhijie, Su Ding Fang and Xiao Siya this resulted in the capture of Chebi Khan in 650 and the end of the Western Khaganate in 657, except for a last campaign at Goguryeo which probably killed Porun.